nchevsky/systemrescue-zfs/airootfs/usr/share/sysrescue/index.md

 available on the block storage.
 You normally need this command after you have extended the disk of a virtual machine and need to make the additional space usable.
-* The **lvm** package provide all tools required to access linux logical volumes
+* The **lvm** package provide all tools required to access Linux logical volumes

 ## Network tools

-* You can configure the network (ethernet or wifi) very easily using the **Network-Manager** icon located next to the clock at the bottom of the screen.
+* You can configure the network (Ethernet or wifi) very easily using the **Network-Manager** icon located next to the clock at the bottom of the screen.
 * You can also configure the network using traditional Linux commands from a terminal.
 The following commands are available: **nmcli**, **ifconfig**, **ip**,